glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 ## Generate Client Secret

-The client secret is a confidential value that is used for secure communication between your OAuth app and GitHub.
+The client secret is a confidential value that is used for secure communication.
 To generate this:

 In the OAuth app settings page, scroll down to the Client Secrets section and click on **Generate a new client secret**.